reefactor/brainfood_reference/README.md

 ##### Uncertainty

+> Take the probability of loss times the amount of possible loss from the probability of gain times the amount of possible gain.
+That is what we’re trying to do.
+It’s imperfect but that’s what it’s all about
+> -- Warren Buffett

+> Probability is not a mere computation of odds on the dice or more complicated variants; it is the acceptance of the lack of certainty in our knowledge and the development of methods for dealing with our ignorance.
+...
+How could people miss such a point?
+Why do they confuse probability and expectation, that is, probability and probability times the payoff?
+Mainly because much of people's schooling comes from examples in symmetric environments, like a coin-toss, where such a difference does not matter.
+In fact the so-called "Bell Curve" that seems to have found universal use in society is entirely symmetric
+> -- Fooled by Randomness by Nassim Nicholas Taleb

 > We have two classes of forecasters:  Those who don’t know – and those who don’t know they don’t know
 > -- John Kenneth Galbraith